 They’re booming, boisterous, bigger than life!
 A powerful, loud voice can be appreciated at times and redirected at other times.
-Often a teacher’s reaction is to quash the behavior, but his power actually likes in determining when speaking loudly enhances a situation and when it detracts.
+Often a teacher’s reaction is to quash the behavior, but their power actually likes in determining when speaking loudly enhances a situation and when it detracts.

-Because the teacher’s goal is to help students appreciate themselves and see how they can belong in positive ways, his challenge is to discover how and when a loud voice can make a positive contribution.
-In addition, he must learn how to gain the student’s cooperation when a loud voice is inappropriate.
+Because the teacher’s goal is to help students appreciate themselves and see how they can belong in positive ways, their challenge is to discover how and when a loud voice can make a positive contribution.
+In addition, a teacher must learn how to gain the student’s cooperation when a loud voice is inappropriate.

 - The first step in dealing with a student who uses an unusually loud voice is to suggest a hearing test.
 This should be set up first with your school nurse and/or administraion.

-- Speaking to the student more quietly, rather than trying to match her volume creates an awareness of voice levels and also eliminates competition between teacher and student.
+- Speaking to the student more quietly, rather than trying to match their volume, creates an awareness of voice levels and also eliminates competition between teacher and student.

 - Avoid giving negative reminders, such as, “Please don’t talk so loud.”
 A positive reminder might be.
 “Sara, please use a softer voice.”